 Snagging success depends on the weather

-Snagging is very dependent on weather conditions, primarily water temperature and flow.
+Snagging is dependent on weather conditions, primarily water temperature and flow.
 When water temperatures reach 50–55F and flow increases, paddlefish migrate upstream to spawn.
-Early in the season harvest is primarily made up of local fish and smaller males and immature females.
+Early in the season harvest is primarily made up of “local” fish and smaller males and immature females.
 As water temperature and flow increase, the fish will move upstream in the reservoir or river.
 Males make spawning migrations before females, with more females showing up when water temperatures are 55F and greater.
-The weather just isn’t cooperating this year!

 Snagging places and prospects

 Remember: after you have snagged your second paddlefish, you are done snagging for the day